UVgur/PPMTool/README.md

 # PPMTool
-This project provide a 'Personal Project Management tool', which allowes the USER to add his Project list, add comments regarding each prject, time management, and even assign Project Tasks to each project, stateing Priority and ststus of those ProjectTasks. each USER can *only* access his OWN projectS(!)
+This project provide a 'Personal Project Management tool', which allowes the USER to add a Project list, add comments regarding each project, and even assign Project Tasks to each project, stateing Priority and ststus of those ProjectTasks.
+    each USER can *only* access his OWN projectS(!)

     Full stack Personal Project Management Tool application